 Have you ever had a vacation ever gone wrong or not as you planned?
 What did you do to handle the unexpected changes?

 I feel like our vacation was a success even though it didn’t go as planned.
 I saw my kids connect, laugh and just be silly together.
-Of course, now I’d really like to go somewhere warm…maybe next vacation!
+Of course, now I’d really like to go somewhere warm…maybe on our next vacation!